How to Sand Wood Like a Pro: Know the Different Ways

 Now, onto the sanding.

-Sanding across the grain will result in sanding marks at the end, and you will need to remove the marks using an 80-grit sandpaper and further sand using finer sandpaper to smoothen the surface.
+Sanding across the grain will result in sanding marks at the end, and you will need to remove the marks using 80-grit sandpaper and further sand using finer sandpaper to smoothen the surface.

 How to Sand Rougher Wood?